aomran/helpcue/README.md

 # Helpcue App

 [HelpCue](http://www.helpcue.com) has been used at HackerYou for at least four cohorts.
-The software has faciliated the asking of nearly 2600 questions.
+The software has facilitated the asking of nearly 2600 questions.
 The web application continues to be used, helping the students ask for help almost 200 times per week.

 ## Getting Started